 The Benaroya Research Institute (BRI) Core Laboratories are vitally important shared resources that provide access to the latest technology and equipment for all of BRI’s researchers without unnecessary duplication of equipment.
 BRI has established the core laboratory facilities to increase the efficiency of producing materials for scientific work.
 Led by experts in their fields, each laboratory employs cutting-edge technology to develop the high quality products needed for scientific discovery.
-The state-of-the-art facilities and high-speed, highly automated biotechnical equipment accelerates the rate of research dramatically.
+BRI's state-of-the-art facilities and high-speed, highly automated biotechnical equipment accelerates the rate of research.

 Some resources of the BRI Core Laboratories are open to members of the scientific community outside of BRI.